EU AI Act, GDPR & AI Security 2026 — Plain-English Compliance Guide for SMBs

 Violation typeMaximum fine

-Prohibited AI use€35 million or 7% of global revenue (whichever higher!)
+Prohibited AI use€35 million or 7% of global revenue (whichever is higher)

 High-risk system non-compliance€15 million or 3% of revenue